Finder makes money from featured partners, but editorial opinions are our own.

 If you’re looking for a $3,000 loan with bad credit, you can apply to online lenders that offer bad credit personal loans.
 They are much more likely to approve borrowers with bad credit than banks and credit unions, and you can get a $3,000 loan without providing collateral.
 To get approved, you’ll need to show you have enough income to repay the loan.

-Keep an eye on interest rates because personal loans for bad credit often come with higher rates.
+Keep an eye on interest rates, which are often higher for personal loans for bad credit.

 Providers of $3,000 loans for good and bad credit